RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Related Work

 \subsection{Cloud RCA with LLMs}

 RCA in large cloud services is a prominent subject of study within software engineering communities~\cite{chen2019understanding, ghosh2022fight}.
 A large part of RCA is coupled with NLP due to subtasks like log analysis~\cite{locke2021logassist,le2022log,guo2021logbert}.
-As LLMs advance, they are leveraged for cloud RCA tasks with fine-tuning~\cite{jin2023assess,ahmed2023recommending} or in-context learning~\cite{chen2023empowering}.
-Besides, researchers calibrate confidences for few-shot LLM-based RCA~\cite{zhang2023pace}.
-However, these models are not aware of the data collection and analysis workflow of cloud RCA, leaving them analytical tools in a sealed environment.
-We thus investigate tool-augmented LLM as autonomous agents for the complex and ever-changing environment of cloud RCA.
+As LLMs advance, they are leveraged for cloud RCA tasks with fine-tuning~\cite{jin2023assess,ahmed2023recommending} or in-context learning~\cite{chen2023empowering,jiang2023xpert}.
+However, these models are not aware of the workflow of cloud RCA, leaving them simply analytical tools.
+We thus investigate tool-augmented LLM as agents for the ever-changing environment of cloud RCA.